 Christopher T. Schulten, JD

-Christopher Schulten is a founding partner and Director of National Standard Finance Africa.
-He is an experienced attorney, entrepreneur, and frontier market developer.
+Christopher Schulten is a founding partner and Director of National Standard Finance East Africa based in Nairobi, Kenya.
+He is an experienced attorney from the United States, entrepreneur, and frontier market developer.
 In addition to managing the firm’s legal affairs, he co-manages the firm’s fundraising, strategic relationships, and communications.
 He co-founded the AKL Social group of companies in Nairobi, developing an innovative platform for development and finance, driven by a positive social impact ethos.

 Before that he has 18 years of experience between New York, London and Nairobi advising on project finance, corporate governance, and regulatory compliance.